Boris Johnson slams Ulez expansion he set up as mayor - ExBulletin

 Mr Khan is seeking to become the first politician to be elected mayor of London three times in next year’s election as the Tories are in the process of choosing who their candidate will be to rival the former minister.

-Boris Johnson also struck the ugly deal with the government to scrap TfL’s entire operating subsidy at a cost of almost a billion a year.
+Boris Johnson also struck the ugly deal with the government to cut TfL’s entire operating subsidy at a cost of almost a billion a year.

 The ULEZ extension is expected to lose money after three years.
 TfL’s latest budget shows it will achieve an operating surplus in 2023/24.